 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.

+About Water Sources & Risk

 Our water source is ground water from fourteen wells.
 The wells draw from the Floridan Aquifer.
 It is aerated to improve taste and odor, and chlorinated for disinfection purposes, ammoniated to control disinfection byproduct formation, softened to lower total hardness and alkalinity, pH adjusted and filtered for aesthetic purposes.
-It is then treated with a phosphate-based inhibitor to reduce corrosion of your household plumbing.

-About Water Sources & Risks

-Our water source is ground water from fourteen wells.
-The wells draw from the Floridan Aguifer, which is primarily fed by rain that is filtered through hundreds of feet of sand and rock, undergoing a natural filtration process.
-It is aerated to improve taste and odor, and chlorinated for disinfection purposes, ammoniated to control disinfection byproduct formation, softened to lower total hardness and alkalinity, pH adjusted and filtered for aesthetic purposes.
-It is then treated with a phosphate-based inhibitor to reduce corrosion of your household plumbing.
 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 This report addresses our approach for managing those risks.